Explainer

 Bochnia, ul.
 Wygoda 69: a small town on the European steel map

-The address ul.
-Wygoda 69, 32-700 Bochnia, places Stalprodukt's seat in Bochnia, a town of about 30,000 residents, in the Małopolskie voivodeship - about 30 km east of Kraków.
-Bochnia is historically known for its salt mine (13th century, one of Europe's oldest, today a tourist attraction), but in the second half of the 20th century also became a centre of the steel-and-metallurgical industry.
-Stalprodukt is the largest private employer in the town - together with ZGH Bolesław (controlled by Stalprodukt) it employs several thousand people across the region.
+The address at ul.
+Wygoda 69, 32-700 Bochnia, places Stalprodukt's registered office in Bochnia, a town of about 30,000 residents in the Małopolskie voivodeship – roughly 30 km east of Kraków.
+Bochnia is historically known for its salt mine (13th century, one of Europe's oldest, today a tourist attraction), but in the second half of the 20th century it also became a centre of the steel and metallurgical industry.
+Stalprodukt is the town's largest private employer – together with ZGH Bolesław (which it controls), it employs several thousand people across the region.

 The company has a registered electronic-delivery address (ADE: PL-92403-12233-CUBDD-17) and a website at stalprodukt.pl.
-Under Polish PKD codes the principal activity codes include 24 (manufacture of basic metals) - including 2410 (manufacture of basic iron and steel and ferro-alloys) - and 07 (mining of metal ores, for ZGH Bolesław).
-The combination of steel production (Stalprodukt - Bochnia) with zinc smelting (ZGH Bolesław - Bukowno) creates a unique vertically integrated metals-producer profile among Polish stock-listed issuers.
+Under the Polish PKD classification, its principal activity codes include 24 (manufacture of basic metals) – notably 2410 (manufacture of basic iron, steel and ferro-alloys) – and 07 (mining of metal ores, covering ZGH Bolesław).
+The combination of steelmaking (Stalprodukt – Bochnia) and zinc smelting (ZGH Bolesław – Bukowno) creates a vertically integrated metals-producer profile that is unique among Polish listed issuers.

 Polish steel on the WSE: Stalprodukt as a niche specialty producer

-In the Polish stock-listed steel sector Stalprodukt occupies a position as a niche specialty producer - distinct from:
+Within the Polish listed steel sector, Stalprodukt holds the position of a niche specialty producer – distinct from:

-- JSW (Jastrzębie-Zdrój) - coking-coal producer (raw material for steelmaking, not steel itself).
+- JSW (Jastrzębie-Zdrój) – a coking-coal producer (a raw material for steelmaking, not steel itself),

-- KGHM (Lubin) - copper and silver (Stalprodukt's contrast in the non-ferrous segment).
+- KGHM (Lubin) – copper and silver (non-ferrous metals, in contrast to Stalprodukt's steel profile),

-- Boryszew (Warsaw) - diversified holding including a non-ferrous metallurgy segment (among others).
+- Boryszew (Warsaw) – a diversified holding that includes, among others, a non-ferrous metallurgy segment.

-- Grain-oriented electrical steel as a technological moat - GOES production requires specialised technology (thin rolling, crystal-texture control, electrical insulation).
-The entry barrier is high; EU competition consists of a few companies (Thyssen-Krupp, Stalprodukt, the recently strongly losing-position Russian VIZ-Steel).
-This makes Stalprodukt strategically important for European power engineering, particularly during the transformer-grid expansion phase for renewables.
+- Grain-oriented electrical steel as a technological moat – GOES production requires specialised technology (thin rolling, crystal-texture control, electrical insulation).
+The entry barrier is high; EU competition amounts to a handful of companies (Thyssenkrupp, Stalprodukt, and Russia's VIZ-Steel, which has been losing ground).
+This makes Stalprodukt strategically important for European power engineering, particularly during the grid-transformer build-out for renewables.

-- Zinc as a second revenue vector - the 2010s acquisition of ZGH Bolesław gave Stalprodukt a second business line (zinc + lead + silver).
-LME zinc prices are volatile but independent of the steel-price cycle - diversifying group risk.
+- Zinc as a second revenue vector – the acquisition of ZGH Bolesław in the 2010s gave Stalprodukt a second business line (zinc, lead and silver).
+LME zinc prices are volatile but independent of the steel-price cycle, diversifying group risk.

-“Stalprodukt is a classic case of a Polish niche industrial company with a strong position in a specialty product category (grain-oriented electrical steel).
-During the European expansion of power grids for renewables and the energy transition, transformer demand grows structurally - theoretically beneficial for Stalprodukt.
-The main risk: cyclical swings in global steel prices and competition from Chinese GOES producers, whose export expansion remains a constant threat to the European sector.”
+“Stalprodukt is a classic case of a niche Polish industrial with a strong position in a specialty product category (grain-oriented electrical steel).
+As Europe expands its power grids for renewables and the energy transition, transformer demand is growing structurally – in theory a tailwind for Stalprodukt.
+The main risks: cyclical swings in global steel prices and competition from Chinese GOES producers, whose export expansion remains a constant threat to the European sector.”

-Three expected consequences for the company's 2026 investment profile:
+Three expected consequences for the company's investment profile in 2026:

-- Structural demand for transformer steel in 2026 - in 2026 Poland, Germany, France, and the UK continue to expand power grids for renewables integration.
+- Structural demand for transformer steel in 2026 – Poland, Germany, France and the UK continue expanding their power grids to integrate renewables.
 Every new power transformer contains several tonnes of GOES.
-This provides Stalprodukt with a stable order stream even in a year when global steel prices are low.
+That gives Stalprodukt a steady order stream even in years when global steel prices are low.

-- Chinese competition as structural risk - Chinese GOES producers export rising volumes to Europe.
-Every EU decision on anti-dumping protective tariffs is a meaningful event for the ticker's valuation - in both directions.
+- Chinese competition as a structural risk – Chinese GOES producers are exporting growing volumes to Europe.
+Every EU decision on anti-dumping tariffs is a meaningful event for the stock's valuation – in either direction.

-For Małopolska itself, Stalprodukt is the only large mWIG40 issuer of the steel industry in the region - Małopolska has strong representation in the mWIG40 (Comarch IT, Grupa Azoty chemicals, Ryvu biotech, Mercator Medical, Stalprodukt steel), making the region one of the strongest mWIG40 clusters after Mazowsze.
+For Małopolska itself, Stalprodukt is the region's only large mWIG40 steel-industry issuer – Małopolska has strong mWIG40 representation (Comarch in IT, Grupa Azoty in chemicals, Ryvu in biotech, Mercator Medical, Stalprodukt in steel), making the region one of the strongest mWIG40 clusters after Mazowsze.

 What you'll find in the Stalprodukt profile

-The Stalprodukt S.A. profile in our database carries the full picture of the company: composition of the two-member management board (CEO plus one management-board member - one of the smallest in the Polish mWIG40), the five-member supervisory board, the KRS registration history from 25 October 2001 (with traces of the ZGH Bolesław acquisition), the registered address at ul.
-Wygoda 69 in Bochnia, e-delivery status (ADE PL-92403-12233-CUBDD-17), website stalprodukt.pl, and the assigned PKD codes classifying the activity as metals manufacturing.
-The profile is also available in English - important for international investors, since Stalprodukt is the only Polish stock-listed grain-oriented electrical steel producer.
+The Stalprodukt S.A. profile in our database offers the full picture of the company: the composition of the two-member management board (a CEO plus one member – one of the smallest in the Polish mWIG40), the five-member supervisory board, the KRS registration history from 25 October 2001 (including traces of the ZGH Bolesław acquisition), the registered address at ul.
+Wygoda 69 in Bochnia, its e-delivery status (ADE PL-92403-12233-CUBDD-17), the stalprodukt.pl website, and the assigned PKD codes classifying the business as metals manufacturing.
+The profile is also available in English – relevant for international investors, since Stalprodukt is the only publicly listed Polish producer of grain-oriented electrical steel.

 Related articles